gramineproject/graphene/Documentation/sgx-intro.rst

+:orphan:

 Introduction to SGX
 ===================

 Graphene project uses :term:`SGX` to securely run software.
-SGX is a |nbsp| complicated topic, which may be hard to learn, because the documentation is scattered thorough official, reference documentation, blogposts and academic papers.
-This page is an attempt to curate a |nbsp| dossier of available reading material.
+SGX is a |~| complicated topic, which may be hard to learn, because the documentation is scattered thorough official, reference documentation, blogposts and academic papers.
+This page is an attempt to curate a |~| dossier of available reading material.

-SGX is both an instruction set (a |nbsp| feature of the CPU) and accompanying technology (:term:`SDK` and assorted libraries).
+SGX is is an umbrella name of *technology* that is comprised from several parts:

+- CPU/platform *hardware features*: the new instruction set, new microarchitecture with the :term:`PRM` (:term:`EPC`) memory region and some new MSRs and some new logic in the MMU and so on;
+- the SGX :term:`Remote Attestation` *infrastructure*, online services provided by Intel and/or third parties (see :term:`DCAP`);
+- :term:`SDK` and assorted *software*.

 SGX is still being developed.
+The current (December 2019) version of CPU features is referred to as "SGX1" or simply "SGX" and is more or less finalised.
+All new/changed instructions from original SGX are informally referred to as ":term:`SGX2`".

+Features which might be considered part of SGX2:

-The current (December 2019) version is referred to as SGX1 and the next version is called SGX2.
-The distinguishing feature of SGX2 is :term:`EDMM` (Enclave Dynamic Memory Management).
-Another feature, which is not strictly part of SGX2, but was not part of original SGX instruction set is :term:`DCAP` (Data Center Attestation Primitives).
-As of now there is hardware support available for DCAP but not SGX2 per se (EDMM).
+- :term:`EDMM` (Enclave Dynamic Memory Management) is part of SGX2
+- :term:`FLC` (Flexible Launch Control), not strictly part of SGX2, but was not part of original SGX instruction either

+As of now there is hardware support available for FLC but not SGX2 per se (EDMM).
+Most of the literature available (especially introduction-level) concerns original SGX1 only.
-.. todo:: some kind of introduction

 Introductory reading
 --------------------